kd8lvt/kd8bot/README.md

 See the command list on the wiki for more information on how to add or remove clips and quotes.

  # Price
 Kd8Bot is completely free!

-All you need is NodeJs, and the required modules (easily installed using out guide on the wiki) as well as the bot itself!
+All you need is NodeJs, and the required modules (easily installed using our guide on the wiki) as well as the bot itself!

 # Contributing
-Kd8Bot itself is currently closed to contribution, apart from suggestions.
+*Kd8Bot itself is currently closed to contribution*, apart from suggestions.
 However, feel free to Fork the bot, and create your own!

 # Liscense
-Kd8Bot is liscenced under the Mozilla Public Liscense 2.0
+*Kd8Bot is liscenced under the Mozilla Public Liscense 2.0*